codemagic-ci-cd/codemagic-docs/content/rest-api/artifacts.md

 ## Retrieve public download URL

 {{<notebox>}}
 **Important!** Please take extra care when sharing public download URLs so as to not expose them.
-Using a public download URL, anyone will be able to access the build artifacts.
+Anyone with access to a public download URL will be able to download your build artifact.
 {{</notebox>}}

 `POST /artifacts/:uuid1/:uuid2/:artifactName/public-url`